fachrihawari/universal-app/readme.md

 # Universal App

-This is a boilerplace for developing app for android, ios, and web.
+This is a boilerplace for developing app for android, ios, web and desktop.

 ## Tech stack